auditize/auditize/doc/docs/web-component.md

     )
 ```

-In order your browser can properly interpret request's responses coming from the Auditize API, you must allow CORS requests from your Auditize instance, please check CORS options in the [Configuration](config.md) section.
+To ensure your browser can properly interpret responses from the Auditize API, you must enable CORS requests for your Auditize instance.
+Please refer to the CORS options in the [Configuration](config.md) section.

 The Github repository containing this example is available [here](https://github.com/auditize/auditize-webcomponent-demo).

-## Restrictions
+## Limitations

-The Auditize Web Component does not intend to provide all the features of the standard log interface but rather to offer a simplified view over a specific log scope, that's why it comes with some restrictions.
+The Auditize Web Component is designed to offer a simplified view of a specific log scope, rather than providing all the features of the standard log interface.
+As a result, it has some limitations.

-As you've seen previously, the repository selection is enforced by the `repo-id` attribute of the `<auditize-logs>` tag.
-This means that as opposed to the standard log interface, the Web Component can **only display logs from a single repository**.
+As previously mentioned, the repository selection is controlled by the `repo-id` attribute of the `<auditize-logs>` tag.
+Therefore, unlike the standard log interface, the Web Component can **only display logs from a single repository**.

-**Log filters are also not available** in the Web Component.
+Additionally, **Log filters are not available** in the Web Component.